Our Blog

 • Finally, you’ve got a USB drive plugged into this ‘boxy-looking thing’ that stores another backup of your data.
 Oh, and there’s a convenient little reminder in your calendar that tells you to take the USB drive offsite each night, week, or month.
 You never snooze.
 Ever.
 Excellent - that’s Copy #3 in the bag.

-• Who is responsible to take Copy #3 (That USB Drive) home or to a safe location each night or week?
+• Who is responsible for taking Copy #3 (That USB Drive) home or to a safe location each night or week?

 • When was the last time they did it?